 Current & Future Measures for our Sustainable Future

-With COP26 coming to an end the world’s attention is on the issue of sustainability and at Seafarer we have long considered it part of our role as a tour operator to be as sustainable as we can be.
+With the conclusion of COP28 the world’s attention once again focussed on the issue of sustainability and at Seafarer we have long considered it part of our role as a tour operator to be as sustainable as we can be.
 Over the last few years, we have been working on different elements of our products in pursuit of best practice in sustainability terms.
-Furthermore we will be measuring our carbon footprint as a company fully in 2022 to establish firm targets going forward.
-Of course, we can always improve so in this post we have detailed what we are already doing, what we will be doing in 2022 and future measures we are already planning going forward.
+Furthermore we will be once again measuring our carbon footprint as a company fully in 2024 to establish firm targets going forward.
+Of course, we can always improve, so in this post we have detailed what we are already doing, what we will be doing in 2024 and future measures we are already planning going forward.

 Current Measures